bcwik9/Espruino-Apps/README.md

 ### Common Issues
 - Not all USB cables support data transport (ie. some only supply power).
 If you can't connect try a couple different USB cables.
+- If you are getting weird USB errors/connection issues, sometimes wiggling the USB cable around can help create a connection.
+Looking at the device manager should help.
 - The USB port you use must provide a good amount of power for a ESP chip to run successfully.
 Usually a common PC USB port will not provide enough power (and is not advised for anything except programming - you could burn your USB out).
 If you're having issues, try using a higher power USB port like a RaspberryPi provides.
   - It might appear that the ESP chip is working, but some things will not work until enough power is supplied (ie. you might be able to flash firmware, but not run/connect to Espruino via `screen` command).
 Certain functions like PWM or pin output might behave oddly.
   - I don't advise using the USB connection as a power source as a long term solution.
 USB ports tend to wear out and have unreliable connections once they have some wiggle/play in them.
 A better solution is to use the VIN pin to provide dedicated power (just make sure it's filtered to 3.3v or whatever it needs to be so as to not burn out the chip, if not using a dev board).